reactjs/react.dev/content/docs/context.md

 `embed:context/motivation-solution.js`

 Note: Don't use context just to avoid passing props a few levels down.
+Stick to cases where the same data needs to accessed in many components at multiple levels.

 ## API

 ### `React.createContext`